Countdown to the Wales Coast Path

 Newport Wetlands

-The Wales Coast Path has been developed by the Welsh Government in partnership with the Countryside Council for Wales, sixteen local authorities and two National Parks.
+The Wales Coast Path has been developed by the Welsh Government in partnership with the Countryside Council for Wales (now part of Natural Resources Wales), sixteen local authorities and two National Parks.

-Funding for this project has come from the Welsh Government and the European Regional Development Fund.
+Funding for this project came from the Welsh Government and the European Regional Development Fund.